 CSMA/CA: Carrier Sense Multiple Access with Collision Avoidance.
 The DPP mode of 802.16t operation uses Non-Persistent CSMA, which means that when a transmitting DPP SS has a frame to send and it senses a busy channel, it waits for a random period of time without sensing the channel in the interim and repeats the CSMA algorithm again.
 Other common variants of CSMA are 1-Persistent CSMA and P-Persistent CSMA.

-Direct Peer-to-Peer (DPP): Direct link between two or more SSs with no Base Station used nor required for operation.
+Direct Peer-to-Peer (DPP): One or more instances of a Direct link between two SSs with no Base Station used nor required for operation.

 DPP Association: One to one relationship between two DPP SS established by successful pairing and mutual Authentication.